-Our ability to generate significant product revenue from sales of HETLIOZ® and Fanapt®, both in the U.S. and abroad, in the near term will depend on, among other things, our ability to:
+Our ability to generate significant product revenue from sales of HETLIOZ®, Fanapt® and PONVORY® both in the U.S. and abroad, in the near term will depend on, among other things, our ability to:

-- defend our patents and intellectual property from generic competition, including the impact of and outcome of our pending appeal of the December 2022 Delaware District Court's ruling and the litigation that we recently commenced in the New Jersey and Florida District Courts; - properly price and obtain adequate coverage and reimbursement of these products by governmental authorities, private health insurers, managed care organizations and other third-party payors; - gain broad acceptance of our products from physicians, health care payors, patients, pharmacists and the medical community; - minimize the impact of disruptions caused by public health crises; - maintain commercial manufacturing arrangements with third-party manufacturers; - · produce, through a validated process, sufficiently large quantities of inventory of our products to meet demand; - continue to maintain and grow a wide variety of internal sales, distribution and marketing capabilities sufficient to sustain sales trajectories of our products; - maintain compliance with ongoing labeling, packaging, storage, advertising, promotion, recordkeeping, safety and other post-market requirements; - · obtain regulatory approval to expand the labeling of our approved products for additional indications; - obtain regulatory approval for HETLIOZ® or Fanapt® in additional countries; - maintain our existing regulatory approval for HETLIOZ® in Europe; - adequately protect against and effectively respond to any claims by holders of patents and other intellectual property rights that our products infringe their rights; and - adequately protect against and effectively respond to any unanticipated adverse effects or unfavorable publicity that develops in respect to our products, as well as the emergence of new or existing competitive products, which may be proven to be more clinically effective and costeffective.
+- · defend our patents and intellectual property from generic competition; - properly price and obtain adequate coverage and reimbursement of these products by governmental authorities, private health insurers, managed care organizations and other third-party payors; - gain broad acceptance of our products from physicians, health care payors, patients, pharmacists and the medical community; - minimize the impact of disruptions caused by public health crises; - maintain commercial manufacturing arrangements with third-party manufacturers; - · produce, through a validated process, sufficiently large quantities of inventory of our products to meet demand; - continue to maintain and grow a wide variety of internal sales, distribution and marketing capabilities sufficient to sustain sales trajectories of our products; - maintain compliance with ongoing labeling, packaging, storage, advertising, promotion, recordkeeping, safety and other post-market requirements; - obtain regulatory approval to expand the labeling of our approved products for additional indications; - obtain regulatory approval for HETLIOZ® or Fanapt® in additional countries; - maintain our existing regulatory approval for HETLIOZ® in Europe and PONVORY® in Canada; - adequately protect against and effectively respond to any claims by holders of patents and other intellectual property rights that our products infringe their rights; and - adequately protect against and effectively respond to any unanticipated adverse effects or unfavorable publicity that develops in respect to our products, as well as the emergence of new or existing competitive products, which may be proven to be more clinically effective and costeffective.

-We expect to continue to incur significant expenses and to utilize a substantial portion of our cash resources as we continue the commercialization of HETLIOZ® and Fanapt®, evaluate foreign market opportunities for HETLIOZ® and Fanapt® and continue to grow our operational capabilities, both domestically and abroad.
-This activity represents a significant investment in the commercial success of HETLIOZ® and Fanapt®, which is uncertain.
+We expect to continue to incur significant expenses and to utilize a substantial portion of our cash resources as we continue the commercialization of HETLIOZ $^{\text{@}}$ and Fanapt $^{\text{@}}$ and commence commercial operations for PONVORY $^{\text{@}}$, evaluate foreign market opportunities for HETLIOZ $^{\text{@}}$ and Fanapt $^{\text{@}}$ and continue to grow our operational capabilities, both domestically and abroad.
+This activity represents a significant investment in the commercial success of HETLIOZ $^{\text{@}}$, Fanapt $^{\text{@}}$ and PONVORY $^{\text{@}}$, which is uncertain.

-If our continued commercial efforts are not successful with respect to HETLIOZ® and Fanapt® in the U.S., Europe or other jurisdictions in which these products may be approved for sale, our ability to generate increased product sales revenue may be adversely affected.
+If our continued commercial efforts are not successful with respect to $HETLIOZ^{\$}$, Fanapt^{\$} and $PONVORY^{\$}$ in the U.S., Europe, Canada or other jurisdictions in which these products may be approved for sale, our ability to generate increased product sales revenue may be adversely affected.